matplotlib/matplotlib/doc/users/next_whats_new/separated_hatchcolor.rst

 Inherit Logic
 ~~~~~~~~~~~~~
-When the `hatchcolor` parameter is specified, it will be used for the hatch.
+When the *hatchcolor* parameter is specified, it will be used for the hatch.
-If it is not specified, it will fallback to using the `hatch.color` rcParam value.
+If it is not specified, it will fallback to using :rc:`hatch.color`.
 If this is a valid color, it will be used for the hatch.

-If the `hatch.color` rcParam is not set, then its default value will be used,
+If the *hatch.color* rcParam is not set, then its default value will be used,
-which is `inherit`.
-In this case, hatchcolor will try to inherit from `edgecolor`
+which is *inherit*.
+In this case, *hatchcolor* will try to inherit from *edgecolor*
 of the patch if it is specified.
-If `edgecolor` is also not specified,
+If *edgecolor* is also not specified,
-hatchcolor will fallback to the `patch.edgecolor` rcParam, which is black by default.
+*hatchcolor* will fallback to :rc:`patch.edgecolor`.

 If the patch inherits hatchcolor from edgecolor, hatchcolor will
-be updated if edgecolor is changed (for example: by calling `set_edgecolor()`).
+be updated if edgecolor is changed (for example: by calling *set_edgecolor()*).
-But if hatchcolor is explicitly set (for example: by calling `set_hatchcolor()`
+But if hatchcolor is explicitly set (for example: by calling *set_hatchcolor()*
-or by using `hatch.color` rcParam), it will not be updated when edgecolor changes.
+or by using *hatch.color* rcParam), it will not be updated when edgecolor changes.

 .. plot::
     :include-source: true
     :alt: Example of using the hatchcolor parameter in a Rectangle

+    import matplotlib as mpl
     import matplotlib.pyplot as plt
     from matplotlib.patches import Rectangle